-Sarah Dobai will exhibit 'Nettlecombe', a film produced by herself and Ioanna Karavela.
+Sarah Dobai exhibited 'Nettlecombe', a film produced by herself and Ioanna Karavela.
 This fixed-frame work depicts a landscaped garden whose stillness is broken by the wind that plays across it.
-As the work itself reveals, the wind in Nettlecombe is achieved thorough an orchestrated performance of wind machines and ropes in which the trees and bushes in the garden are animated like puppets within a constructed set.
+As the work itself reveals, the wind in 'Nettlecombe' is achieved thorough an orchestrated performance of wind machines and ropes in which the trees and bushes in the garden are animated like puppets within a constructed set.

 In creating and then undoing an illusion of the wind as a natural phenomenon this new film shares common ground with the aims of Structural film-makers of the 1970's.

-The exhibition will feature’ Nettlecombe’ (2007) my 16mm single screen fixed-frame projection in which a landscaped garden in Somerset becomes the setting for an orchestrated performance with cinematic wind effects.
-The piece which is named after the estate where it was shot, is a much about betraying the illusion of the wind being natural as it is about creating a convincing atmospheric approach.
+In this 16mm single screen fixed-frame projection, a landscaped garden in Somerset becomes the setting for an orchestrated performance with cinematic wind effects.
+The piece, which is named after the estate where it was shot, is a much about betraying the illusion of the wind being natural as it is about creating a convincing atmospheric approach.
 In the film the wind becomes an image of time and thus of the medium of film itself.

 Sarah Dobai works with photography, film and video, she has exhibited widely in the UK, Europe and America.
 Recent exhibitions include On the Nature of Things, Kamloops Art Gallery, Canada (2011), A Fire Is Set in His Masters House, Chapter Arts, Cardiff (2011), Theatres of the Real, Antwerp FotoMuseum (2009), Darkside 2, Winterthur FotoMusuem (2009), Studio/ Location Photographs, Works| Projects (2009), Sarah Dobai; Photographs and a Film, Galerie Zurcher, Paris (2008), Dispari Dispari, Reggio Emilia (2008) Innocence and Experience, Gimpel Fils, London (2007) and Sarah Dobai, Artists’ Space, New York (2003).
 In 2006 Kettles Yard, Cambridge presented a major solo show of selected photographs and a specially commissioned two screen video projection ‘Model 280’.